Home / Blog /

 Ensure managers feel connected to the purpose and mission of the organization.

-All employees increasingly want to be able to connect what they do each day to the overall mission of the company.
+All employees want to be able to connect what they do each day to the overall mission of the company.
 This is even more true for managers who must, in turn, impart this sense of purpose to employees.
 Senior leaders must therefore clearly define goals, milestones and success metrics for managers.

 Provide more training in soft skills, like empathy.

-While being empathetic comes naturally to some managers, it’s not true for all.
-After all, many managers were promoted to lead teams based on their own job success, not necessarily because they are inherently good people managers.
+While being empathetic comes naturally to some managers, it’s not true for all: many managers were promoted to lead teams based on their own job success, not necessarily because they are inherently good people managers.
 The good news is that empathy is a skill that can be taught, including how to be a better listener, how to put oneself in someone else’s shoes, and how to be more present in interactions with employees.

 Support managers in having emotional conversations with employees.